TriMPham98/pokedex/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - [PokéAPI](https://pokeapi.co/) for providing the Pokémon data
 - [Create React App](https://github.com/facebook/create-react-app) for the initial project setup
+- Gustavo da Silva Rodrigues for the Pokédex design inspiration

 ## Future Enhancements